List.Skip

 List.Skip( {4, 3, 2, -1, -2}, each _ >= 0 )

 And guess what?
 List.Skip isn’t limited to just numbers.
-You can use this function with text values too.
+You can use it with text values too.
 For instance, if you have a list of fruits and want to exclude the ones with names shorter than 6 characters, you can use the Text.Length function as your condition.

 // Output: { "banana", "cherry", "date" }